rtrlib/handbook/source/index.rst

 Welcome to The RTRlib Handbook!
 ===========================================

 This is the official User Handbook of the RTRlib, it provides guidance on how to use the library for development and gives an overview on a variety of tools that utilize the RTRlib.
-Further information can be found on the RTRlib website_ and its Github_ repository.
+Further information can be found on the RTRlib website_ and its source code repository on Github_.

 Contents: